roma-p/vit/etc/j.md

 # 14/08/22 -------------------------------------------------------------------

-- implement auto versionning.
+x implement auto versionning.
-- detect manual versionning that match formatter of auto versionning
+x detect manual versionning that match formatter of auto versionning
 - for fun: do graph.

+>> for increased clarity: three types of commit: light / annotated / versionned
+>> all helpers for versionned tag in a single file.

 # 13/08/22 -------------------------------------------------------------------